markNZed/TaskFlow/processor/nodejs/README.md

 The best solution to storing Task Data may be a MongoDB server, so in theory any Task on any Processor can acces the same data.
 Exposing this raises issues such as security so for now we are using SQLite as a key-value store for this (taskDataStore_async).
 Therfore the Task Functions assume permanent storage is only available on the local processor.

-The Task Processor sends an update/sync request via websocket and does not update the local Task storage until it receives the update via websocket, this helps keep the Task Processors and Task Hub storages in sync.
+The Processor sends an update/sync request via websocket and does not update the local Task storage until it receives the update via websocket, this helps keep the Processors and Hub storages in sync.